pfalcon/pycopy/docs/reference/glossary.rst

         restriction on the usage of callee-owned tuples - references to them cannot be stored.
 The only valid operation is extracting values from them (including making a copy).
-Callee-owned tuples is a MicroPython-specific construct (not available in the general Python language), introduced for memory allocation optimization.
+Callee-owned tuples is a Pycopy-specific construct (not available in the general Python language), introduced for memory allocation optimization.
         The idea is that callee-owned tuple is allocated once and stored on the callee side.
 Subsequent calls don't require allocation,